 What would you do for your mum on Mother’s Day?

 I kiss her on the cheek, just like I would when I was younger.
 Just give her a hug.
 Of course, I buy things, too, but it’s the little things that my mum appreciates the most because she’s up there in age now.
 It’s the little things that remind her of your childhood, her raising you and growing up and appreciating her.
 Cooking for her, or even just telling her that her food tastes great.
 Telling her to rest.
 Just sit down with her.
 I go and visit my mum every weekend.

 You're very sweet.

 Mike, attorney: Probably when I threw a huge party at her house when her and my dad went to Hawaii when I was in high school.
 They left us home for a week.

 A lot of drinking, and some smoking pot in their house.

 What was their response?

-Actually nothing.
-When they got home the house was spotless.
-And so they didn’t find out until like a week after the fact.
+Nothing, actually.
+The house was spotless when they got home and they didn’t find out until like a week after the fact.

 And then what happened?

 Nothing [laughs].
 I didn’t get in any trouble at all.